How audience insight helped MDLBEAST transform culture & community through music

 Five years ago, Saudi Arabia set out a bold plan to drive investment in music, entertainment and culture, with their 2030 Vision stating ‘we consider culture and entertainment indispensable to our quality of life’.

-This commitment is important and timely, with the Middle East & North Africa (MENA) music industry presenting a major untapped opportunity as one of the fastest growing regions, on track to be more than half a billion in the next ten years.
+This commitment is important and timely, with the Middle East & North Africa (MENA) music industry presenting a major untapped opportunity as one of the fastest growing regions, on track to be worth more than half a billion in the next ten years.

 So, what does this mean for music brands?
 Music is already embedded in Saudi Arabian culture, from folk music and poetry to the increasing popularity of electronica and dance, which MDLBEAST focused on when launching their flagship event, Soundstorm.